georgecoltstegg/AERO-402-b/README.md

 # AERO-402-b
 # Howdy AERO 402b Team CNCC!
-# This is the first committo the new repository!
+# This is the first committ the new repository!